62 Park St.

 Amenities: An adjacent parking lot, kitchen, and newly-renovated first floor.

-St. Lawrence History gurus say: The building was built in 1919 by SAE (Sigma Alpha Epsilon) and was used by the fraternity until 1973 when Sigma Pi moved in.
-In 1994, Sigma Chi started using the building, then part of the building was used partially for academic office space, and finally it was all converted into student housing in 2012.
+St. Lawrence history gurus say: The building was built in 1919 by SAE (Sigma Alpha Epsilon) and was used by the fraternity until 1973 when Sigma Pi moved in.
+In 1994, Sigma Chi started using the building, then part of the building was used partially for academic office space.
+Finally, it was all converted into student housing in 2012.

-Community Areas: 62 Park has a kitchen on the first floor for residents to use.
+Community Areas: A kitchen on the first floor for residents to use.

-Bathrooms: 62 Park has four restrooms.
+Bathrooms: Four restrooms.
 All restrooms have showers, sinks, and bathroom stalls.

-Laundry: 62 Park has one laundry room in the basement with two washers, two dryers, and a table for folding laundry.
+Laundry: One laundry room in the basement with two washers, two dryers, and a table for folding laundry.